khellang/Nzb/README.md

 A tiny library for parsing NZB documents with .NET.
 The NZB Format Specification is [available here](http://wiki.sabnzbd.org/nzb-specs).

-The library is implemented as a Portable Class Library (PCL), with support for the following platforms (minimum):
+The library is implemented using .NET Standard 1.0, with support for the following platforms (minimum):

  - .NET Framework 4.5
  - Windows 8
  - Windows Phone 8.1
  - Windows Phone Silverlight 8
  - Xamarin.Android
- - Xamarin.iOS (Classic)
+ - Xamarin.iOS

 It is shipped as [a NuGet package](https://www.nuget.org/packages/Nzb).